 Database, Application and E-Commerce Development

 The Company cannot take responsibility for any losses incurred by the use of any software created for the Customer.
 Whilst every care has been taken to ensure products are problem-free and accurate, the ultimate responsibility lies with the Customer in ensuring that all software is functioning correctly before use.
+If the website is hosted by or moved to a supplier other than our trusted hosts then we can not be held responsible for any issues arising after the website is moved or beyond our standard warranty period.

 Where applications or sites are developed on servers not recommended by the Company, the Customer is expected to provide or seek any information,additional software,support or co-operation pertaining to the server required in order for the application to be correctly developed.
 Where large applications are to be developed, it is the Customers responsibility to provide a suitable testing environment that is identical to the final production environment.